chrisjdavie/leetcode_2025/to_revisit.md

 ### To revisit - conceptual

-#### l_0208_implement_prefix_tree
-2025/04/26
-- didn't think to use a sentinel, simplify all this
-- I wasn't very smooth in the implementation

 #### l_0909_snakes_and_ladders
 2025/04/22
 - this is a bfs solution to do optimally - I think you need to think about it in terms of what you're trying to minimise, the number of moves, and always process the fewest.
 Therefore, if you've enqueued a position in the same or fewer number of moves, you don't have to do it again